Adopting: Shy or Fearful Dogs

 Appropriate Interactions

-Finally, your face should never be near your dog’s face, as this is especially rude, and in some cases, dangerous.
+Finally, your face should never be near your dog’s face, as this makes dogs highly uncomfortable and can be dangerous.

-Keep your dog as comfortable as possible by minding the following:
+Keep your dog as comfortable as possible by doing the following:

 - Move slowly.
 Quick movements can cause your dog to startle, which may make them fearful of you.
 Move slowly when interacting with your dog.
 If your dog startles, remain calm and continue to move slowly.

-- Do not “surprise pet” or “sneak” a few pets in while your dog isn’t looking.
-Petting your shy dog when they are not looking, paying attention or are asleep, will most likely come as an unpleasant surprise.
+- Don’t “surprise pet” or “sneak” a few pets in while your dog isn’t looking.
+Petting your shy dog when they are asleep or not paying attention will most likely come as an unpleasant surprise.
 Make sure all interactions are predictable and consensual.

 - Keep distance between your dog and “scary” things.
 If your dog is fearful of men, garbage trucks or lawn mowers, avoid these things.

 - Avoid too many stressors.
-Imagine a day where you spill your coffee, lose your keys and get a flat tire all on the way to work.
-This is a day during which you are much more likely to metaphorically “snap” at your co-workers or family members for something you otherwise would not, due to compounded stress.
-This phenomenon is called “trigger stacking” and the very same thing happens to dogs.
-If your dog is made uncomfortable by something in their environment, identify, remove or reduce potential triggers (stressors) by creating space and moving away.
+Imagine you spill your coffee, lose your keys and get a flat tire on the way to work.
+After experiencing these events one after another, you’re likely going to be more irritable and take longer to recover due to compounded stress.
+This is called “trigger stacking,” and the same thing happens to dogs.
+If your dog is uncomfortable with something in their environment, identify, remove or reduce potential triggers (stressors) by creating space and moving away.

 Form Positive Associations

-- Space: When it comes to forming a positive association; remain at enough of a distance from the scary thing, so your dog does not appear fearful or uncomfortable.
+- Space: When it comes to forming a positive association, remain at enough of a distance from the scary thing so that your dog does not appear fearful or uncomfortable.
 While maintaining this distance, offer your dog a treat each time they turn toward or look at the scary thing.
 If you observe any fear or discomfort, move further away and expose your dog to the scary thing for a shorter period of time.

-- Treats: While your dog is in the presence of a scary thing, it is important that a continuous positive association is formed.
-When a scary thing is present, the “bar” should be open, meaning that you continue to offer treats to your dog.
-When the scary thing is gone, the bar is closed and treats stop appearing.
+- Treats: While your dog is in the presence of a scary thing, it’s important to form a continuous positive association.
+When a scary thing is present, continue offering treats to your dog.
+When the scary thing is gone, treats should stop appearing.
 With consistency and reliability, your dog will begin to form a positive association.

 Create a Safe Space

 Read and respond to your dog’s body language.
 If they appear comfortable or “happy,” you may allow them out of their safe space.
-If your shy dog and your guests will be in the same physical space, it is imperative that you coach your guests on interacting with your dog appropriately, as noted above.
+If your shy dog and your guests will be in the same physical space, coach your guests on interacting with your dog appropriately — this means allowing the dog to come to them, respecting any stress signals and greeting them as described above.
 Monitor interactions with all guests, especially children.

 Never Punish